staxrip/staxrip/md/test-build.md

 - fixed more then one hardcoded subtitle is added to the script automatically
 - snap to desktop edges not working properly
 - fixed bug using UNC paths
+- copy to clipboard in MediaInfo dialog did not work

 #### Tweaks